emipa606/PawnBadge-FanFork/README.md

 </loadAfter>
 ```

-And in your mod "Defs" directory create a XML file like this:
+And in your mod "Defs" directory create an XML file like this:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>